 Take part in research

 Find out about health research studies and how you may be able to take part.

 Mackenzie Medical CentreGeneral Practice SectionThe University of Edinburgh20 West Richmond StreetEdinburgh, EH8 9DXTel: 0131 651 1000

 Doctors are available for consultation from 8.50am – 5.40pm

 The following days are the USUAL working days for each doctor.
 This may alter at short notice.

 Dr Jamie Swanson - Monday - Thursday

-Dr Kirsty Henderson - Monday - Thursday
+Dr Kirsty Henderson - Monday, Tuesday and Thursday

 Dr Marna Mackinlay - Monday, Wednesday and Thursday

 PUBLIC HOLIDAY CLOSURES WILL BE POSTED IN ADVANCE